miracl/amcl/version3/wasm/readme.txt

 emcc -O2 benchtest_all.c amcl.a -s WASM=1 -o benchtest_all.html

-and

 emcc -O2 testall.c amcl.a -s WASM=1 -o testall.html

+emcc -O2 testbls.c amcl.a -s WASM=1 -o testbls.html

 Then run a local HTML server (as described in the link above) and load the HTML file.

-Wait for the benchtest_all program to complete (which will take a while).
+Wait for programs to complete (which will take a while).

 *Firefox, Safari, Edge, Chrome

 -------------------------------

+Rust Installation

 Webassembly can also be generated from the Rust code.
 First the Rust compiler must be updated to target wasm, by